Why Does God Allow Death and Suffering?

 And to dust you shall return.” - Genesis 3:14-19

-These verses clearly describe that the earth we live in now is no longer in a perfect state anymore.
-Death and suffering now have permeated and infiltrated the world we live in.
-We are under a curse.
+This passage in Genesis clearly describes that the earth we live in now is no longer in a perfect state anymore.
+Death and suffering now has infiltrated the world we live in because it has been cursed.

-These are the true facts.This is why there are so many strange and terrible things going on in this world today.
+These are facts.This is why there are so many strange and terrible things going on in our world today.
 There are hurricanes, earthquakes, tsunamis and so on.
 We don't have to argue that there are no problems in the world, it’s obvious.
-Our sinful nature is inherited from the rebellious choice Adam made and the rebellious choices we make that bring pain and suffering into this world.
+Our sinful world is the consequence of our own choices we make that bring pain and suffering into this world.
 When we are disobedient and rebel against God, there are consequences for our actions.
 If we repent and change our ways, God will forgive us.

 - The Concept of Evil